globaleaks/whistleblowing-software/documentation/security/EncryptionProtocol.rst

    :header: "Credentials type", "User role"

-   "Passwords", "For authenticated users identified by a username" "16-digits random receipts", "for anonymous Whistleblowers"
+   "Passwords", "For authenticated users identified by a username" "16-digits random receipts", "For anonymous Whistleblowers"

 Assumptions: